'Fotosintesi'

 80 X 60 X 4 cm

 "Space Cadet" marks the beginning of my journey as an artist—a dive into the unknown, emerging as a cadet navigating the chaotic morgue of the urban landscape.
 This piece represents my first sold painting, a milestone where art became both my compass and shield.
 Just one week after unveiling it to the world, it found its new home, a testament to the resonance of its message.
 Free from the constraints of guilds or rigid structures, it embodies the boundless exploration of creativity, where space and time float beyond the studio walls.
-Art, here, is a universal aegis—a protective force and a guiding light, transcending limits and grounding me in the infinite possibilities of expression.
+Art, here, is a universal aegis—a protective force and a guiding light, transcending limits and grounding me in the infinite possibilities of expression."

 Price: